THE MILLER THEATER FREQUENTLY ASKED QUESTIONS

-A. In addition to parking along Broad Street and the middle parking wells on Broad, there is a new parking deck on the corner of Reynolds and 9th Streets, across from the new Convention Center.
-Public parking is also available in the Board of Education parking deck behind the Miller Theater on Ellis Street.
+A. In addition to parking along Broad Street and the middle parking wells on Broad, there is a new parking deck on the corner of Reynolds and 9th Streets, across from the new TEECenter.
+The parking deck at the former FortDiscovery is public parking and so is the Board of Education parking decking behind the Miller Theater on Ellis Street.
 The Miller and SOA organizations are also exploring shuttling patrons to and from some of the common parking points.
-The Augusta Convention and Visitors Bureau is currently working to provide identification signs on all available public parking in downtown Augusta.
+Additionally, the Augusta Convention and Visitors Bureau is currently involved in a project to provide identification signs on all available public parking in downtown Augusta.

 Q. What effect will the reopening of the Miller have on other Augusta performing halls?

-A. Augusta has three primary performing venues: The Imperial – which seats 700-800, the Bell – which seats 2800, and the James Brown Arena – which seats 7800.
-The Miller will provide Augusta with a 1300-seat venue, with extraordinary acoustics, that meets an unmet need for a mid-sized venue.
-It will be the ideal size for the Symphony as well as other local performing arts groups that currently have no appropriate space.
+A. Augusta currently has three primary performing venues: The Imperial – which seats 800, the Bell – which seats 2800, and the James Brown Arena – which seats 7800.
+The reopening of the Miller would give Augusta a mid-sized venue with superb acoustics for an intimate, high quality experience.
+With an anticipated 1325 seat count, the Miller will be the ideal size for a symphony home and many other types of artistic performances and entertainment.

 Q. Who will operate the Miller Theater?